quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Parallel-and-High-Performance-Computing/phpc_part12_4.4_Advanced_pe.md

 #### Reduction Operation in Parallel Computing
 Parallel computing involves distributing tasks among multiple processors to speed up execution.
 A reduction operation is a common task where an array's values are combined into a single value or smaller multidimensional arrays.

 For example, if we have an array of cell counts across multiple processors and want to sum them up, this can be done through a reduction operation.
-The time complexity for such operations in parallel computing can often involve logarithmic communication hops: \(\log_2N\), where \(N\) is the number of ranks (processors).
+The time complexity for such operations in parallel computing can often involve logarithmic communication hops:$\log_2N $, where $ N$ is the number of ranks (processors).

 :p Explain what a reduction operation is in the context of parallel computing.
 ??x